1.1 Learning objectives

 Part I — Single treated unit (Proposition 99)

-Naive pre-post (this chapter) \(\widehat{Y_{1t}(0)} = \overline{Y}_{1, \text{pre}}\) — California’s own pre-period mean.
+Naive pre-post (this chapter) \(\widehat{Y_{1t}(0)} = \overline{Y}_{1, \text{pre}}\) — California’s own pre-period mean (constant in \(t\) — that is the problem).

 Interrupted Time Series — growth curve (ch.
 2) \(\widehat{Y_{1t}(0)} = \hat\alpha + \hat\beta\, t\) — extrapolate California’s pre-period linear fit.